antarctica/ansible-mysql-server/README.md

 **Part of the BAS Ansible Role Collection (BARC)**

-Installs and secures MySQL database server
+Installs and secures MySQL database server with an optional app database

 ## Overview

 * Installs MySQL package with python bindings required by ansible.
-* Configures accounts for local users (root and app) with superadmin and no permissions respectively.
+* Configures accounts for local users (root, controller and app) with full permissions for root/controller.
-* Configures external access, if desired, and configures allowed hosts for users (root and app) as required
+* Configures external access, if desired, and configures allowed hosts for mysql users as required
 * Secures installation by removing test database and the anonymous user
+* Optionally creates an app database assigning the app mysql user full access

 ## Author